postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 * throw an exception when the value does not fulfill a condition of your choice, or
 * normalize the received value (for instance, trimming the whitespace of a string).

 Technically speaking, a contract is a piece of code that you inject after _receiving_ or before _sending_ a value.
-You can actually do more than throwing an exception or normalizing the value.
+You can do more than throw an exception or normalize the value.

 ## The simple way: overriding the ContractAspect class